Animal Protection & Services Unit

 - 3.2-6570 Cruelty to animals

 Education and prevention are two of the main objectives of the unit.
-Wardens are always here to ensure that you receive the correct information when it comes to animal welfare and pet laws.
-The animal wardens are not trained to handle wildlife calls and partner with Virginia Conservation Police to make sure those incidents have an adequate response.
-To reach an animal warden, call 540-853-2211.
+RPD Animal Wardens are always here to ensure that you receive the correct information when it comes to animal welfare and pet laws.
+The RPD Animal Wardens are not trained to handle wildlife calls and partner with Virginia Conservation Police to make sure those incidents have an adequate response.
+To reach an Animal Warden, call 540-853-2211.
 For emergencies involving pets and other animals please call 911.